Full time

 Students benefit from a strong exposure to clinicians and scientists with active research in medically related subjects.

-Candidates should be of the required academic standard and be able to satisfy one of the following conditions: have been awarded an initial degree (2.1 or higher) by a recognised Higher Education Institution in medically-related life science subjects (see widening access section if you are interested but do not have a degree in these areas).
-Examples include: Medical Sciences; Biomedical Sciences; have a 2:2 in a life science degree with a higher degree in a relevant subject e.g. MSc Medical Sciences.
+Candidates should be of the required academic standard and be able to satisfy one of the following conditions: have a 2.1 or higher degree in a life science subject (particularly those that are medically related).
+Examples include: Medical Sciences; Biomedical Sciences, Psychology, Sport Science, Biology (particularly Human Biology), Anatomy etc. have a 2:2 in a life science degree with a higher degree (eg MSc) in a relevant subject e.g. Medical Sciences; Biomedical Sciences, Psychology, Sport Science, Biology (particularly Human Biology), Anatomy etc.